joaoevangelista/fireplace-app/docs/usage.md

 ### Managing

 You can edit reports like any another resource, just click on the pencil icon on list view and you will be sent to edit form, from there you can save and/or see the full report.

 !!! note
     To remove a fire you will need a **Master** account.

 ## Severity Level

 Severity types categorizes the fires, according to the damage it caused or have potential to cause.

+They have a name and a color to easily identify them among the others, assign them on the report of a fire and not inside level page.

+### Creating a Level

+To create a new level you need to head to the Severity Level option on Fires menu located at navigation bar.
+From there you can see a list of types already created and a link that will lead you to the form.

+Click on the link and you be headed to form, fill with the name, small names are better, and a descriptive color, reflecting the severity (red for dangerous, green for good)

+ !!! note
+     To create you will need to be signed in.

+### Managing

+  As the other resources we can edit types by heading to the list view and clicking on the edit pencil button, this will lead you to edition form.

+  To remove a type, you need to be a **Master**, just click on the times link.

+  !!! note
+      To edit a level you need to signed in

+      To remove a level you need a **Master** account.